 The Great Glasses Play Day is an annual event celebrated the first weekend in August!
 The event aims to celebrate our children and the advances that help them see better, it also promotes awareness of the importance of early detection and treatment of vision issues.
 The first annual Great Glasses Play Day was held Sunday, August 5, 2012 in many locations as well as online.
 The Great Glasses Play Day is a joint venture between the Little Four Eyes site and Peeps Eyewear.
 Our graphics and illustrations are provided by the wonderful Eye Power Kid’s Wear.
-We are in the process of registering as a 503c non-profit organization.
+We have applied to register as a non-profit 501c3 organization and pending approval.

-The second annual Great Glasses Play Day will be the first weekend in August!
-(Aug.
-2-5).
+The third annual Great Glasses Play Day will be the first weekend in May!
+(May 3-4, 2014).

 Join us to celebrate our children in glasses, or contacts or patches!
 This is a day to show how proud we are of our children in glasses, how thankful we are for better vision for our kids, but most of all, just to have fun and support one another!

 There are many ways to celebrate …

 - Participate in a variety of online celebrations of better vision for our children!
 We’ll have some contests and giveaways and ways to connect with others.

 - Join us at one of the in-person Great Glasses Play Day meet-ups, held in many locations around the country and the world!

 - Plan your own Great Glasses Play Day!
 We’ll help you organize and find others nearby!